 Setup:

 Result: Your personal Google Calendar shows everything.
 Your work Outlook calendar shows personal blocks.
 Your team's schedule appears on your personal calendar automatically.
-Three ecosystems, one unified view.
+Multiple ecosystems, one unified view.

 Scenario 2: Multiple Google Accounts + Outlook